ykbryan/wordpress-docker/wordpress/wp-content/plugins/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.9.2 =
+* Fix : Clicks not appearing for v1.9.1.

+= 1.9.1 =
+* Fixed issues in v1.9.0 that was not compatible with PHP version 5.5

 = 1.9.0 =
 * Added Product Advertising API (PA-API) response caching feature.
 This feature will prevent PA-API throttle by caching PA-API response and updating the cache asynchronously.
 Added support for Gutenberg editor.